karashiiro/xiv-resources/README.md

 # xiv-resources
-A list of websites (not Discord servers or bots), APIs, and tools for FFXIV.
-PRs welcome.
+A list of websites, APIs, and tools for FFXIV.
+PRs welcome, but refer to the [contributing guidelines](CONTRIBUTING.md).

 ## Websites
 Name|Description